kathsucurry/kathsucurry.github.io/_posts/2025-10-27-reduction_sum_part2.markdown

 > 📝 **Note**
 >
 > Warp shuffle intrinsics were first introduced in Kepler architecture (Compute Capability 3.x) around five years before Volta.
-These early versions assumed implicit thread synchronization within a warp.
+These early versions still assumed implicit thread synchronization within a warp.
 >
 > The Volta architecture later refined this mechanism by introducing the `_sync` variants, which include an explicit synchronization mask to support Independent Thread Scheduling.
 The older intrinsics (those without `_sync`) were deprecated starting with CUDA 9.0.
 >